bowenc0221/Robust-LQ-Emotion-Recognition/README.md

 # Robust LQ Emotion Recognition

+This is codes for [Robust Emotion Recognition from Low Quality and Low Bit Rate Video: A Deep Learning Approach](https://arxiv.org/abs/1709.03126)

 ## Usage
 Download the data package for the Multimodal Affect Recognition Sub-Challenge (MASC) of the 6th Audio/Visual Emotion Challenge and Workshop (AVEC 2016): "Depression, Mood and Emotion".